-Since VIC+ includes the representation of hydraulic redistribution, groundwater and surface water interaction, plant storage, and leaf water potential, it is applied to two forest sites where impacts on fluxes due to deep roots under normal and water-limited conditions can be effectively investigated.
-These two forest sites are the Duke Forest Loblolly Pine (US-Dk3) located in North Carolina and the Blodgett Forest (US-Blo) located in California.
-The main vegetation of the Duke forest is loblolly pine trees with different hardwood understory species.
-Soil types are loam and clay.
-The mean annual precipitation is 1145 mm and the mean air temperature is 15.5 °C. The hourly forcing data of years 2004 and 2005 at the Duke site are used for calibration and validation, respectively.
-The Blodgett site is covered by mixed-evergreen conifer forest with dominant even-aged ponderosa pine.
+Since VIC+ includes the representation of hydraulic redistribution, groundwater and 600 surface water interaction, plant storage, and leaf water potential, it is applied to two forest sites 601 where impacts on fluxes due to deep roots under normal and water-limited conditions can be 602 effectively investigated.
+These two forest sites are the Duke Forest Loblolly Pine (US-Dk3) 603 located in North Carolina and the Blodgett Forest (US-Blo) located in California.
+The main 604 vegetation of the Duke forest is loblolly pine trees with different hardwood understory species.
+605 Soil types are loam and clay.
+The mean annual precipitation is 1145 mm and the mean air 606 607 temperature is 15.5 °C. The hourly forcing data of years 2004 and 2005 at the Duke site are used for calibration and validation, respectively.
+The Blodgett site is covered by mixed-evergreen 608 609 conifer forest with dominant even-aged ponderosa pine.
 Its primary soil type is loam.
-The mean annual precipitation is 1226 mm and the mean air temperature is 11.1 °C. The hourly forcing data of year 2004 at the Blodgett forest site are used for calibration.
-Since there are no complete hourly forcing data available for other periods at the Blodgett site, no validation was carried out.
-The seasonal precipitation distributions are different at the two forest sites.
-For the Duke forest site, the dry period is short and distributed throughout the year.
-But for the Blodgett site, the dry period is long and occurs over the summer months.
-Thus, plants at the Blodgett site survive the summer through optimizing their behaviors and stored soil moisture to adapt to the dry climate conditions.
+The mean annual precipitation is 1226 mm and the mean air temperature is 11.1 °C. The hourly forcing data 610 of year 2004 at the Blodgett forest site are used for calibration.
+Since there are no complete 611 hourly forcing data available for other periods at the Blodgett site, no validation was carried out.
+612 The seasonal precipitation distributions are different at the two forest sites.
+For the Duke forest 613 site, the dry period is short and distributed throughout the year.
+But for the Blodgett site, the dry 614 period is long and occurs over the summer months.
+Thus, plants at the Blodgett site survive the 615 summer through optimizing their behaviors and stored soil moisture to adapt to the dry climate 616 conditions.
+617 clover, and tall fescue grass.
+Its mean annual precipitation is 1148 mm with about 85 precipitation days per year, and its mean annual temperature is 10 °C. The Mather site has a temperate continental climate with warm summers.
+The Oensingen site is covered with mixedgrasses.
+The mean annual precipitation is 1100 mm and the mean annual temperature is 9 °C.